sirthias/parboiled2/README.rst

 .. code:: Scala

-    libraryDependencies += "org.parboiled" %% "parboiled" % "2.1.2"
+    libraryDependencies += "org.parboiled" %% "parboiled" % "2.1.3"

-The latest released version is **2.1.2**.
-It is available for Scala 2.10 as well as Scala 2.11.
+The latest released version is **2.1.3**.
+It is available for Scala 2.10, Scala 2.11 as well as Scala.js 0.6.

 *parboiled2* has only one single dependency that it will transitively pull into your classpath: shapeless_ (currently version 2.3.0).